unoplatform/uno.extensions/doc/Reactive/Reactive.06-in-apps.md

 In order to easily interact with the binding engine in a performant way, a `BindableXXX` class is automatically generated.
 It is this class that will hold the state and which **has to been set as `DataContext` of your page**.

+> [!NOTE]
-> Note: The bindable counterpart of a class will be created when the class name ends with "ViewModel".
+> The bindable counterpart of a class will be created when the class name ends with "ViewModel".
 > You can customize that behavior using the `[ReactiveBindable]` attribute.

 > [!NOTE]
-> For easier View Model creation, public properties will also be accessible on the `BindableXXX` class as long as there is no name conflict between these properties and any constructor's _input_.
-You can also access to the view model itself through the `Model` property.
+> For easier View Model creation, public properties will also be accessible on the `BindableXXX` class.
+> You can also access to the view model itself through the `Model` property.

 ## Display some data in the UI (VM to View)